koplenov/koplenov/README.md

 ### Hi there 👋

 My name is Roma and I'm a backend software engineer.
-I'm from Russia, living in 🌤Rostov and currently working at network game...
+I'm from Russia, living in 🌤Rostov and currently working on network game...

 ### 🔧 Technologies & Tools